 You should now be able to see and access the Arnold renderer and features inside of Maya.

-All Arnold materials, textures, lights and camera begin for the prefix ai.
+All Arnold materials, textures, lights and camera begin with the prefix ai.

 Arnold Textures